ctrlfaith/ctrlfaith/README.md

 ---

 ## 👨‍💻 About Me

-I am a 4th-year IT student focused on learning how to build web applications, prioritizing code quality and system reliability.
+I am a 4th-year IT student focused on building web applications with an emphasis on code quality and system reliability.

 I am especially interested in how **development** and **testing** work together to improve quality and maintainability.

-Currently, I am practicing with modern web technologies spanning both server-side and client-side development, and **RESTful APIs**, while deepening my understanding of **software testing** and **API integration**.
-My work reflects a full-stack mindset with a focus on correctness and clarity.
+Currently interning as a **Software Tester** at LEXNETIX CO., LTD., where I work on Manual Testing for PDPA-related Web Applications across Dev and UAT environments.
+My background in Full-Stack Development helps me understand systems from both a Developer and Tester perspective.

-I prioritize thoroughness and a systematic approach in my work, focusing on small iterations and practical testing to ensure correctness at each step.
-I enjoy turning ideas into simple products that feel fast, stable, and easy to extend.
+I prioritize thoroughness and a systematic approach in my work, and I enjoy turning ideas into products that feel fast, stable, and easy to extend.

 ---